 Day 3 Kanchanaburi (1B)

-Traveling by local bus to Kanchanaburi, we visit Erawan National Park.
+Traveling by private van to Kanchanaburi, we visit Erawan National Park.
 The park contains the waterfalls of the same name (seven tiers of blue clear water with little fish that nibble at your feet), is well worth a visit.
 You can see Erawan, the 3 headed elephant that carries the Hindu God Indra, when you reach level seven (use your imagination!).
 Situated alongside the River Kwai Yai amongst limestone hills, Kanchanaburi (golden city) is most famous (or infamous) for the death railway that was constructed during WWII using prisoners of war and Asian labor.
 The bridge on the River Kwai, the war cemetery, Thai Burma war museum all make up the major attractions of this town.
 Many veterans and descendants of the POW’s return here to honor those that died during the construction of the railroad.
 Around 100,000 Asian laborers and 16,000 POW’s died during its construction with the track only running for about 20 months.

 Day 4 Ayutthaya (1B)

 Ayutthaya served as Thailand’s capital from the 14th to 18th centuries, when it ranked as one of the most magnificent cities in the world.
 Late in the 17th century its population reached one million, and foreign visitors wrote awestruck accounts of its size and splendour.
 Located 86km north of Bangkok, the ruins of this World Heritage Site include various pagodas and Buddha images.
 We arrive into this spectacular town early in the morning and transfer to our hotel by local songthaew.
 Once we have checked in, had some breakfast and cleaned up we will take a leisurely bicycle ride around the Historical Park and look at the wonders of this ancient capital city.
 Tonight we take an overnight train from Ayutthaya to Chiang Mai.